Superradiant growth anomaly magnification in evolution of vector bosonic condensates bounded by a Kerr black hole with near-horizon reflection: Effects of reflection on the BH-condensate evolution and anomaly features

-In order to gain a more insightful understanding of the impact of reflection, in addition to the above quantities that generally describe the evolution, we introduce three additional characteristic quantities.
+In order to gain a more quantitatively description of the reflection-induced growth anomaly, in addition to the above quantities that generally describe the evolution, we introduce three additional characteristic quantities.
 These quantities specifically focus on the system with reflection in the anomalous scenario, where reflection amplifies superradiant growth.
-The first quantity is $\left( \varDelta \frac{\mathrm{d}M_{\mathrm{V}}}{\mathrm{d}t} \right) _{\max}$, which corresponds to the maximum growth rate difference between the reflective and non-reflective system.
+The first quantity is {$(\varDelta \dot M_\text{v})_{\max}$}, which corresponds to the maximum growth rate difference at a same instant between the reflective and non-reflective system.
 It demonstrates the utmost extent of reflection to enhance the growth rate throughout the evolution.
 The second quantity is denoted as $\left( \varDelta M_{\mathrm{v}} \right) _{\max}$, the maximum condensate mass difference between systems with and without reflection.
 It quantifies the peak advantage in the condensate mass of the reflective system compared to its non-reflective counterpart.
-The third quantity $\tau_{\mathrm{adv}}$ gives the period of time during which the reflective system retains its condensate mass advantage, before being overtaken by the non-reflective system.

-In Tab.~\ref{tab:evo_quantities}, we present the quantities as mentioned above for the case $a_{*0}=0.99$ where the anomaly is obvious.
-The estimated value of $\tau_{\mathrm{sr}}$ indicates that the typical timescales extend with increasing reflection, suggesting that reflection ultimately slows down superradiant growth.
-On the other hand, both $\left(\frac{\mathrm{d} M_{\mathrm{V}}}{\mathrm{d} t}\right)_{\max}$ and $\left( \varDelta M_{\mathrm{v}} \right) _{\max}$ reveal that every reflective system experiences a phase where its growth is enhanced by reflection.
-These systems maintain a condensate mass advantage for a duration $\tau_{\mathrm{adv}}$, which decreases as the reflection intensifies.
-In addition, numerical values for estimates like $\tau_{\mathrm{sr}}$ and $\tau_{\mathrm{GW}}$ can be derived by numerically solving Eq.~\eqref{eq:Evoluton_ODE}.
-As demonstrated in Fig.~\ref{fig:1011_as_0p99}, the estimates and their numerical counterparts agree well.
+The third quantity $t_{\mathrm{adv}}$ gives the period of time during which the reflective system retains its condensate mass advantage, before being overtaken by the non-reflective system.\footnote{Note that by definition, $t_\text{adv}<t_{grow}$ is consistent with numerics in Tab.~\ref{tab:evo_quantities}, but there is possiblity for $t_\text{adv}$ greater than $t_{sr}$ defined in Eq.~\eqref{eq:tau_sr_0011}, which is an analytical approximation.} In Tab.~\ref{tab:evo_quantities}, we present these quantities for the case $\chi_0=0.99$ where the anomaly is most obvious.
+The numerical value of $t_\text{grow}$ indicates that the typical timescales extend with increasing reflection, suggesting that reflection ultimately slows down superradiant growth.
+On the other hand, both {$(\varDelta \dot M_\text{v})_{\max}$} and $\left( \varDelta M_{\mathrm{v}} \right) _{\max}$ reveal that every reflective system experiences a phase where its growth is enhanced by reflection.
+These systems maintain a condensate mass advantage for a duration $t_{\mathrm{adv}}$, which decreases as the reflection intensifies.